-Here's what 344GBs of storage looks like spread over 10 memory cards, some of them have aged better than others, and some look surprisingly aged despite being relatively new.
+Here's what 344GBs of storage looks like spread over 10 memory cards and some of them have aged better than others with some looking surprisingly aged despite being relatively new.
 Here is a list of all the cards we have tested, sorted with the quickest write speeds at the top.
-Updated testing performed using a USB3 card reader, and when switching from a USB2 reader to a USB3 reader, you can see the write and read speeds increase from 25-30MB/s up to 80-90MB/s - around 3 times quicker, making a USB3 card reader a worthwhile investment.
+We used a USB3 card reader for testing as write and read speeds increase from 25-30MB/s up to 80-90MB/s (around 3 times quicker) compared to a USB2 reader.

-In photography write speeds are the most important, as this is the speed at which a device such as a digital camera can write photos to the memory card, if this is slow, then it may slow down your shot to shot time or the amount of photos you can continuously write to the card.
+In photography write speeds are the most important as this is the speed at which a device such as a digital camera can write photos to the memory card.
+If write speeds are slow, then it may slow down your shot-to-shot time or the amount of photos you can continuously write to the card.
 The read speed is important for when you want to view the photos or copy them onto a computer or other device.

 ||Transcend Ultimate 64GB SDXC UHS:I U:3 - Review